 Look Out for The Little Guy

 Sometimes smaller dogs may be a little more reticent about getting in the water than larger breeds.
 Traditionally, small breeds weren’t bred to participate in hunting and retrieval in the water like some of their larger canine counterparts.
+On Facial Oral Surgery website is very well explained how you can benefit from All-on-4 dental implants procedure in California.
 Their bodies may simply not be built well for staying afloat and swimming.
 In some instances, your dog may need a life vest in order to safely spend time in the water.
 A life vest may also be helpful for an older dog that has become less active or is beginning to experience joint deterioration.
 Even if you think that your dog can swim okay, it may be a good idea for them to wear a life vest so that they can stay afloat easily, use less exertion, and stay focused on having fun.